 Virgin Atlantic currently offers one credit card in the United States that earns rewards in the Flying Club program, the Virgin Atlantic World Elite Mastercard®*.

 However, since the program is a transfer partner of nearly every major credit card rewards program, there are plenty of top travel credit cards that you can use to earn Virgin Points.
-Pay special attention to cards that earn American Express Membership Rewards, Chase Ultimate Rewards, Citi ThankYou points and Capital One miles, all of which can be transferred to the Virgin Atlantic Flying Club.
+Pay special attention to cards that earn American Express Membership Rewards, Chase Ultimate Rewards and Citi ThankYou points, all of which can be transferred to the Virgin Atlantic Flying Club.

 Virgin Atlantic World Elite Mastercard

 The Virgin Atlantic World Elite Mastercard, which is issued by Bank of America, comes with plenty of opportunities to earn points.
 New cardmembers can earn 30,000 bonus points after spending $1,000 or more in the first 90 days of account opening.
 Cardmembers also earn 3X points on Virgin Atlantic purchases and 1.5X points on all other purchases.

 As for ongoing rewards and perks, cardmembers can earn up to 5,000 bonus points when they add additional cardmembers to their account and 25 Tier Points for every $2,500 spent (max.
 50 points per month).
 This card also includes no foreign transaction fees and a $90 annual fee.
 Additionally, note that the offers mentioned with this card may be subject to change.